steinwurf/tunnel/README.rst

 "client", here we assume  that the server have the IP 10.10.0.1 and the client 10.10.0.2.

-On the Server side start a tunnel and a vlc server:
+On the server side start a tunnel and a vlc server:

 ::

     (as root)
     ./build/linux/examples/udp_tunnel --local_ip 10.10.0.1 --remote_ip 10.10.0.2 --tunnel_ip 10.0.0.13

-    cvlc video_file.mp4 --sout udp:10.0.0.13:9915 --loop

 This will create a tun interface "tunwurf" with ip 10.0.0.100, traffic arriving from the remote will be routed to the tunwurf inteface, and all traffic sent on